 When it comes to creating a brand new policy or even updating the one you have, it can be hard to know where to start—especially for SMBs that are growing quickly.
 Here are a few tips and tools to get you started creating an effective expense policy.

 Key items to consider in your expense policy

 A good expense policy aligns with corporate goals, and makes expense report submissions easy and efficient.
 Keep in mind:

-- The policy should be clear and to the point: Ensure your policy is straightforward.
-Cover the basics and don’t include any legalese or corporate jargon.
+- The policy should be clear and to-the-point: Ensure your policy is straightforward.
+Cover the basics and don’t include any legal or corporate jargon.
 All points should be stated clearly.
 The easier your policy is to understand, the easier it is for your employees to follow (and enforce).

 - The policy should be easy to find: If your policy is buried in an intranet or at the bottom of a notebook, it isn’t going to be used.
 Making your policy visible keeps it top of mind.
 And if you make updates, ensure employees are aware of this change, either by sending out an email or printing and handing out the updated sections.
 If the change is large, it is probably worth having a meeting to discuss it with your team.

 - The policy should emphasize the benefits: No one likes being told what to do.
 But, by explaining the reasoning behind the policy, and how it benefits all employees, does help with acceptance and compliance.
 Not only having a policy to follow, but holding everyone accountable (no exemptions, regardless of status), keeps it fair all around.

 Keep in mind, these three points are only the tip of the iceberg.
 There is more to making a strong expense policy, such as addressing ambiguity and use of corporate cards, not to mention rules around booking travel and personal expenses.